NREL/EnergyPlus/design/FY2019/Heat Emissions from Buildings to Ambient.md

  |  | Zone evaporative cooler | Emit heat in condensing unit defined in Evaporative Coolers
  |  | Hybrid Unitary HVAC | System dependent; Calculated according to the equipment specification as above

+There are several parts of heat rejection that the system are not clear defined, and we do not consider the following part into calculation:
-User defined systems have a variety of possible sources of heat emission including outdoor air relief for exhaust or a condenser outlet for heat rejection.
+1. User defined systems have a variety of possible sources of heat emission including outdoor air relief for exhaust or a condenser outlet for heat rejection.
 These parts can be counted by tracing the condensing unit linked to the air connection inlet and outlet (for user defined zone HVAC and plant component).
-For user defined coil, this part depends on how the coil is designed and equipped.
+2. For user defined coil, this part depends on how the coil is designed and equipped.
+We do not count this in report.
+3. ThermalStorage:Ice:* do not indicate where losses go, so we neglect this.

 By summing up these components, we can calculate and report the heat emissions from buildings by systems and components as well as in total.